devicenull/ns2web/README.markdown

 NS2Web
 ------

-This project is designed as a replacement to the built in web interface in Natural Selection 2.
-All of this code is designed to work without requiring any specific server-side processing, it uses JSON to communicate with the actual game server.

-Currently, there's a single PHP file here.
-This is to overcome the restrictions on cross site javascript.
-All it does is proxy requests from the web UI to the game server.
-Once NS2 has the ability to serve static content, this page can be safely removed.
+This project replaces the old NS2 web interface.
+It's designed to run entirely client side, and communicates with the actual game server via a number of JSON calls.
+This interface requires NS2 Build 213 or higher to function correctly.

 Usage
 -----
-While the proxy script is in use, you need to create a file named '.logininfo' with your username and password for rcon, seperated by a colon.
-For example: 'user:password'
+Copy all the files to your NS2 web directory (where .htpasswd is), then append /index.html to your usual rcon URL.
+For example, if you would normally go to http://localhost:8080 to get to the web interface, go to http://localhost:8080/index.html instead.

 Libraries
 ---------